 The LCHS House System is a completely new way of organizing our school.
 It is intended to give our students a place where meaningful relationships and connections can be formed, cultivated, and fostered.
 LCHS has four houses: Joseph House, Tekakwitha House, De Porres House, and Frassati House.
-All four houses are named after Saints who are represented in our chapel and will soon have individual crests to demonstrate to the entire LCHS community who they are (the crests will be developed later this year).
+All four houses are named after Saints who are represented in our chapel.
 The houses will also be competeing for the Great Crux, with points being awarded for academics, service, school spirit, athletics, and more.
 Essentially, the houses provide a space within the school day for each student to be treated and known as an individual.
 We are confident that our four houses will give our school a place where connections can be fostered between students and staff members alike, where each person is treated with dignity and respect.

 - Fr.
 Paul Erickson, Director of Houses

 The House System provides a new structure of support for all of our students, giving them a place where they belong and can form meaningful relationships with one another and staff.

 Where did the idea for the House System come from?

 LCHS first got the idea from Franciscan University of Steubenville, which has been using a House System for 40 years.
 We the discovered a version of the House System in one of the colleges at Michigan State University, along with many other universities and high schools across the country.
 Archbishop Moeller High School, which has used the House System for many years, put on a conference about the House System over the summer of 2018, and a number of LCHS faculty and students went in order to learn and network with these other schools.
 This gave us the confidence to implement the system in the 2018-19 school year.